ducktordanny/keyboards-presentation/NOTES.md

 The presentation's name should be something like e.g.:

-- [ ] Mechanical Keyaboards 101
-- [ ] Keyaboards 101: From mechanical to ergonomic
+- [ ] Keyaboards 101: From mechanical to custom

 ## Content and Chapters